Ultrafast Band Structure Dynamics in Bulk 1$T$-VSe$_2$: summary and conclusion

 \section{summary and conclusion}

 In this study we used polarization-dependent ARPES to disentangle the contributions of different vanadium- and selenium-derived bands to the valence band structure close to the $\Gamma$ and A points of the 1{\it T}-VSe$_2$ hexagonal BZ.
 Our results show good agreement with theoretical band structure calculations, allowing for one-to-one assignments of the probed bands.
-Furthermore, we used our extracted knowledge about the position and dispersion of different bands for interpreting the changes in the electronic density of states after optical pumping.
-We detect the formation of a metastable configuration of the density of states reached after optical pumping, leading to additional electron density of states spread over 0.5\,eV below the Fermi-level, which has not been observed so far and that asks for further investigation.
-However, the possibility to alter the electronic bands by ultrashort light pulses in a way not attainable under equilibrium paves the way to the design of new metastable states of matter with tailored electronic properties and novel functionalities, connected to the light-induced enhanced metallicity of the system, under the form of an enhanced density of states extending from the valence-band region up to the Fermi level.
+Furthermore, we used our extracted knowledge about the position and dispersion of different bands to interpret the changes in the electronic density of states out-of-equilibrium.
+We detect the formation of a metastable configuration of the density of states reached after optical pumping, leading to additional electron density of states spread over 0.5\,eV below the Fermi level, which has not been observed so far.
+This finding asks for further investigation.
+Nonetheless, the possibility to alter the electronic bands by ultrashort light pulses in a way not attainable under equilibrium paves the way to the design of new metastable states of matter with tailored electronic properties and novel functionalities, connected to the light-induced enhanced metallicity of the system, under the form of an enhanced density of states extending from the valence-band region up to the Fermi level.